ealexandros/UServer/examples/README.md

     res.send_json({ 'id': url_id })
 ```

 As you can see you have to add a `docs` parameter to the methods decorator.
 First you need to add the description and afterwards the return_codes.
 The description can be a string on multiple lines.
-The status_code on the other hand must be in `json` format.
+The return_codes on the other hand must be in `json` format.
 It must consist of `"` and `,` after every entry.
 You can take a better look [here](https://en.wikipedia.org/wiki/JSON).

 #### Method Conflict